POSTED BY June 13, 2013 COMMENTS (31)ON

 6. Separate bank accounts for every project

-As per the bill, A builder will have to maintain separate bank account for each and every project and upto 70% of the funds for that project has to be there in that same bank account.
+As per the bill, A builder will have to maintain separate bank account for each and every project and up to 70% of the funds for that project has to be there in that same bank account.
 In the previous drafts, this number was 100% (means no money for Project A can be used in Project B) , but looks like the builders and politicians lobby has been successful in diluting the quality of the bill wordings and in new draft now the number is 70% or less.
-It does not serve the protection for buyers because builders will still be able to divert 30% of the funds from one project to others.
+It does not serve the protection of buyers because builders will still be able to divert 30% of the funds from one project to another.

-Right now, the way it works is that a builder when faces a severe cash crunch launches a new project and uses the money collected in other project to complete the old project and this cycle goes on.
-This creates a lot of issue for home buyers because there are huge delays at times.
-Firstpost did an excellent article on this topic and concluded that real estate is a kind of ponzi scheme
+Right now, the way it works is that a builder when faces a severe cash crunch launches a new project and uses the money collected in another project to complete the old project and this cycle goes on.
+This creates a lot of issues for home buyers because there are huge delays at times.
+Firstpost did an excellent article on this topic and concluded that real estate is a kind of Ponzi scheme

 7. Builders cant take more than 10% advance without a written Agreement

 A builder will not be able to take more than 10% advance money from buyers without a written agreement.
-Right now a lot of dealings happens by paying a huge advances and the agreement part is delayed by many.
-In many cases agreements happens after many months or years, as lots of transactions happen on trust basis.
+Right now a lot of dealings happens by paying huge advances and the agreement part is delayed by many.
+In many cases, agreements happen after many months or years, as lots of transactions happen on a trust basis.
 This might help in curtailing some part of black money transactions.
-However only you guys can tell some real life cases which this clause might not help and fail.
+However only you guys can tell some real-life cases which this clause might not help and fail.

 8. Full refund with interest, if property not handed over time

-The biggest worry about this bill is that its applicable only to projects which are of 4,000 sq meters and above size overall and if a project is bigger than 4,000 sq meters, the bills allows to break the whole project into different phases and see each phase as different project.
+The biggest worry about this bill is that it’s applicable only to projects which are of 4,000 sq meters and above size overall and if a project is bigger than 4,000 sq meters, the bills allow to break the whole project into different phases and see each phase as different project.
 Now this clause itself destroys the protection layer for consumers.
-Because a builder can always break the whole project into different phases and show them as separate project.
-Many builders anyways run various projects under different companies name to save on tax.
+Because a builder can always break the whole project into different phases and show them as a separate project.
+Many builders anyways run various projects under different companies’ names to save on tax.
 So running two or more sub projects on different names (which are actually just one project side by side).